Virtual SF Events

 With so many conventions and events postponed or canceled due to COVID-19, many organizers are moving to online alternatives.
-We will update this list of virtual SF events as we learn about more.
+We will update our Conventions page with virtual SF events as we learn about more.
 If you know of other such events, please send us the information at email@example.com.

 - Baen Books launched the weekly Baen Friday Night Live Reading Series hosted by editor Christopher Ruocchio on April 3, 2020 at 8 p.m.
 EST, with authors reading and taking questions.
 They also plan an online version of their “Travelling Roadshow,” highlighting upcoming titles, on April 11 and April 18 at 4 p.m.
 EST.